algobulls/algobulls_help_site/docs/member/python-build.md

 # Python Build

-## **1. Introduction**
+## 1. Introduction
 ---

 Now you can code your own strategy easily using our Python Build service!
 Begin coding your own strategy from scratch, or modify some of our ready-made templates to suit your needs.
 Get access to our state-of-the-art AlgoBulls Core Trading Engine, which automatically leverages our infra so that you can access the latest historical data to gauge the performance of your strategies.
 Tweak the various parameters of your strategy to choose the ideal instrument, indicator values, and profit loss percentages as per your needs!
 View the performance of your strategy using our visual analytics feature and continue to tweak till you are satisfied with the performance.
-Get your strategy approved for live trading from our experts and deploy it on 30+ supported brokers without coding any broker integration logic.
+Get your strategy approved for live Trading from our experts and deploy it on 30+ supported brokers without coding any broker integration logic.

 Go to **Build Strategy** in the sidebar navigation and select **[Python Build](https://app.algobulls.com/build/python)** to know more.

 [![pythonbuild](imgs/python_build_select.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs/python_build_select.png)

-## **2. An overview**
+## 2. An overview
 ---

 [![pythonbuild](imgs/python_build_dashboard.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs/python_build_dashboard.png)

 **Running Strategies:** This section shows how many strategies are currently active and running in your account.

 **Strategies Saved:** This displays the number of strategies saved in your AlgoBulls account.
+It also shows the number of maximum strategies that you can save as per your current plan.

 **Execution Time Consumed:** You can view the number of minutes that have been used for Backtesting or Paper Trading your strategies.

 !!! note "Note:"

-    The use of backtesting/paper trading is limited to one month.
-On weekends and after midnight (post 12 AM), you won't be able to backtest/paper trade strategies.
+    The use of Backtesting/Paper Trading is limited to one month.
+On weekends and after midnight (post 12 AM), you won't be able to backtest/Paper Trade strategies.

-**Analytics Support:** This shows whether or not your analytics support is active.
+**Analytics Support:** This shows whether your analytics support is active.
 Analytics support is not available to free plan users.

 **Professional Support:** This section connects you to other professional support forums for additional support while developing the strategy.